Mature Masculine

 Sellout

 The Sellout is what happens when performance crushes authenticity.
-He creates for approval rather than true expression.
+The Sellout creates for approval rather than expression.
 He chases trends and measures worth by external validation.
-He mistakes success for selling out and confuses recognition with worth.

-The mature Artist stands on two pillars: performance and authenticity.
+The Mature Artist stands on two pillars: performance and authenticity.
 The Sellout has kept only one.
 He has performance without the truth that makes it meaningful.
-His skill has become prostitution because it has no soul.
+He sells his skill but betrays his soul.

 He creates what others want to see rather than what he needs to express.
 He performs for approval rather than from inspiration.

-The Sellout is the Artist's shadow when performance cuts off from authenticity.
-When skill separates from truth.
-When the desire for success becomes an excuse for abandoning true expression.
+The Sellout is the Artist's shadow when performance cuts off from authenticity; when skill separates from truth, when the desire for success becomes an excuse for abandoning expression.

 Sellout Declarations